rnaudi/metrics/sre_math.md

 # SRE Math: Practical Threshold Setting Guide

 > How to set correct thresholds for alerts using real data and statistics.
-Examples based on a 100 req/s HTTP service.
+Examples based on an authentication service handling 200 req/s.

 ## Validation Checklist